Home About Us Calendar Guilds Marketplace Quilt Teachers Members ONLY

 Website: www.vaquiltmuseum.org

-Located in the historic Warren-Sipes house, this museum is the culmination of many years of work and preparation.
 Quilters who will be visiting the area are urged to check the changing exhibits and partake of the special events scheduled through the year.
-Quilts are exhibited on the first and second floors.
+Quilts are exhibited on the second and third floors.
 There is also an extensive display of antique sewing machines and a Civil War Gallery featuring quilts and historical displays related to that era.
 The Museum Shop is filled with quilted items, books, jewelry, tote bags, stationery, patterns, heritage toys and activities for children, and other quilting-related items.

 The Virginia Quilt Museum is open 10 a.m. to 4 p.m.
 Tuesday through Saturday.
 Closed for major holidays and ten days between exhibits.